k-kha/Steganography-Program/README.md

 For -d, Secret_Image.png has to be used.

 # Examples:
-$ python steganography -e message.txt image1.png
+$ python steganography.py -e message.txt image1.png

-$ python steganography -d message.txt Secret_Image.png
+$ python steganography.py -d message.txt Secret_Image.png

 Outputs:
 The first line is just to encrypt and then encode the message into the picture.
 Nothing interesting happens, but